Will insurance cover elective procedures?

 There are a few key exceptions, including breast reconstruction following a mastectomy, rhinoplasty to correct severe breathing restrictions, reconstructive surgery after a severe accident and bariatric surgery if your weight is an immediate danger to your health.

-For more information on elective procedures, health insurance and related topics, check out the links on the next page.
+For more information on elective procedures, health insurance and related topics, check out the links below.

 - Find Articles: Liposuction Ranks as Top Cosmetic Procedure http://findarticles.com/p/articles/mi_m0BJI/is_8_31/ai_76758565